kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 - Add Python to Path to avoid manual environment variable setup

-2. Verify Installation
+2. Verify Python Installation
-- Open a terminal and run: python --version and pip --version
+- Open the terminal and run: python3 and pip3

 3. Create Directory